MicrosoftDocs/dynamics-365-fraud-protection/content/data-upload.md

 # Upload historical data for purchase protection

-In the evaluate and protect experiences in Microsoft Dynamics 365 Fraud Protection, you can upload your purchase protection historical data into the system to help train and improve the accuracy of our machine learning models.
-These uploads include data for purchases, chargebacks, merchant and bank decisions, and accounts.
+In Microsoft Dynamics 365 Fraud Protection's evaluate and protect experiences, you can upload your purchase protection historical data into the system to help train and improve the accuracy of our machine learning models.
+These uploads can include data for purchases, chargebacks, merchant and bank decisions, and accounts.

+We recommend uploading at least six months of historical data for the best results.

 ## Data types

-Historical data can be uploaded through the Fraud Protection portal or the application programming interface (API).
-We recommend uploading at least six months of historical data.
+You can upload historical data through the Fraud Protection portal or the application programming interface (API).

 **Entities:**